davidechicco/geneExpressionFromGEO/README.md

-# mccf1 #
+# getGeneExpressionFromGEO #

-`getGeneExpressionFromGEO`: a method to retrieve gene expression and its symbol from GEO accession and platform ID
+`getGeneExpressionFromGEO`: an easy method to retrieve gene expression and its symbol from GEO accession and platform ID

 ## Summary ##

-The `getGeneExpressionFromGEO()` function that in the GEO code and the platform ID of a gene expression dataset, retrieves its data from GEO, (optional) retrieves the gene symbols of the dataset, and returns a simple dataframe table containing all the data.
+The `getGeneExpressionFromGEO()`is an easy function that reads in the Gene Expression Omnibus (GEO) code and the platform ID of a gene expression dataset, retrieves its data from GEO, (optional) retrieves the gene symbols of the dataset, and returns a simple dataframe table containing all the data.
 Platforms available: GPL11532, GPL23126, GPL6244, GPL80, GPL8300, GPL80, GPL96, GPL570, GPL571, GPL20115, GPL1293,  GPL6102, GPL6104, GPL6883, GPL6884, GPL13497, GPL14550, GPL17077, GPL6480.
-GEO: Gene Expression Omnibus.
-ID: identifier code.

 The GEO datasets are downloaded from the URL <https://ftp.ncbi.nlm.nih.gov/geo/series/>.
+This function has been designed for beginners and users having limited experience with Bioconductor.

 ## Installation ##